Leonardo2718/Quark_Note_Taker/Quark_Documentation/Getting_Started.md

 Quark notes.
 Files which are stored in this directory will be shown in the Quark notes manager.
 I recommended you keep this directory **for Quark notes only**.
 If you need to add files which are stored in a different directory, you should create a link to those files inside you notes directory.
+Once the directory has been created, Quark will copy this program's main `README.md` file to it.
+*(Note: In the event that you do not specify a notes directory,* *Quark will default to use the source code's directory as your notes directory.)*
-5. Once you've created your notes directory, you can start using Quark normally.
+5. Once you've created your notes directory, Quark will start and automatically open the `README.md` file.
+If this does not happen, you can manualy open any file you want by using `File->Open` of typing `Ctrl+O` on your keyboard.

 ##Using Quark
 When you open Quark for the first time, by default, you are presented with a window